-- There are eight Curriculum extra sections linked to the curriculum for other subjects studied in lower secondary schools. - Subjects such as language and literature, natural science and geography, are addressed through motivating texts and activities. - These pages allow you to introduce CLIL into your classroom in a structured way.
+- There are eight Curriculum extra sections linked to the curriculum for other subjects studied in gimnazjum. - Subjects such as language and literature, natural science and geography, are addressed through motivating texts and activities. - These pages allow you to introduce CLIL into your classroom in a structured way.